Creating and managing problem investigations

 To create a knowledge article from a problem investigation or known error

 To provide instructions, workarounds, or other information pertinent to a problem investigation, a problem coordinator or assignee can create a knowledge article to capture the information required to resolve similar problems.
 When creating a knowledge article from a problem or known error, key content from the problem or known error records is copied to the knowledge article.
-For complete information about creating knowledge articles, refer to Creating knowledge articles for sharing information.
+For complete information about creating knowledge articles, see Creating knowledge articles for sharing information.

 To locate existing knowledge articles, open the Resources tab and search for knowledge articles.